 Ultimately, this thought process shaped the direction for HelloCecil.
-The founders were actively trying to remain free of assumption as they researched their target audience, knowing they would need to solve the problem from a unique angle in order to be competitive in the market.
-They worked to identify the segment of the market that was underserved or not served at all and they focused on those businesses specifically.
+The founders were actively trying to remain free of assumption as they researched their target audience.
+They knew they would need to solve the problem from a unique angle in order to be competitive in the market.
+They worked to identify the startup business owner in the market that was underserved or not served at all and they focused on those businesses.
 This helped them with a market entry strategy that minimized competition as well.
-With other providers targeting large enterprises, HelloCecil was designed to be a more accessible and affordable option for the smaller operator who had few other options.
+With other providers targeting large enterprises, they designed HelloCecil to be a more accessible and affordable option for the smaller operator who had few other options.

-When the founders first developed the concept for HelloCecil, they recognized that they could solve several problems in varying markets, including entertainment casting and student enrollment applications.
+When the founders first developed the concept for HelloCecil, they recognized that they could solve several problems in varying markets.
+These would include entertainment casting and student enrollment applications.
 However, they remained disciplined in focus.
-Mark and Brandyn decided to focus on what they knew would meet the most immediate need, and that is using the technology for startup and small business hiring.
+Mark and Brandyn decided to focus on using the technology for startup and small business hiring.
+They knew this area of attention would meet the most immediate need.
 In this space, they could fill a gap that was huge and could stand out with clear differentiation.
 Later, other expansion plans into additional industries may come, after they have succeeded in this first target market.